2019 Dixie State Trailblazers football team

 The 2019 Dixie State Trailblazers football team represented Dixie State University (now Utah Tech University) in the 2019 NCAA Division II football season.
 They were led by first-year head coach Paul Peterson and played their home games at Greater Zion Stadium in St. George, Utah as a member of the Rocky Mountain Athletic Conference.

 The Trailblazers' eight wins set a new program record.

-Previous season

-The Trailblazers finished the 2018 NCAA Division II football season 7–4 overall and 7–3 in RMAC play to finish in a tie for third.